jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise1.md

    azd auth login
    ```

-1. Once you run this command, a sign in page opens up, as you have already logged in to portal you just need to select your account and click continue.
+1. Once you run the above command, a sign in page opens up, as you have already logged in to portal you just need to select your account.

 1. Once you have logged in successfully, navigate back to your terminal and run the following command to authenticate the **Azure CLI** tool as well.

    ```bash
    az login
    ```

    > **Note:** You may need to minimize Visual Studio Code pane to see the pop up window to sign in.

 1. Once you are on the pop up window, select **Work or school account** and click on **Continue**.

    ![](../media/ex1img3.png)

-1. On the sign-in page, provide the following:
+1. On the sign-in page, provide the following details:

    - Username: <inject key="AzureAdUserEmail"></inject> and click on **Next**.